Deer-WarLord/orstar/php/wp-content/plugins/captcha/readme.txt

 * Select functionality of mathematical actions and level of their difficulty are implemented.

 == Upgrade Notice ==

+= V3.8.2 =
+Captcha protection is improved by changing hidden values in every session.

+= V3.8.1 =
+The French language file is updated.
+We updated all functionality for wordpress 3.6.1.

+= V3.8.0 =
+The German language file is updated in the plugin.

 = V3.7.9 =
 The German language file is updated in the plugin.
 Function for displaying BWS plugins section placed in a separate file and has own language files.